Kevin Kurányi

 Kevin Dennis Kurányi Rodríguez (/de/, /hu/; born 2 March 1982) is a former professional footballer who played as a striker.
 Born in Brazil, he played for the Germany national team.

-As a striker, he possessed great aerial ability and finishing skills.
+He was known for his great aerial ability and finishing skills.

+Kurányi played youth football in Brazil and Panama before joining VfB Stuttgart in Germany where he made his senior debut in 2001.
+In 2005, he joined Schalke 04.
+After five seasons there, he joined Dynamo Moscow in Russia.
+He returned to Germany Hoffenheim in 2015, playing one season before retiring from professional football.
+He amassed 275 games and 111 goals in the Bundesliga.

 From 2003 to 2008, Kurányi was part of the Germany national team, for which he scored 19 goals in 52 games.
 He participated in two UEFA European Championships and one FIFA Confederations Cup.
-At club level, Kurányi played for VfB Stuttgart, Schalke and Hoffenheim in Germany, as well as Dynamo Moscow in Russia.

 Early life

 Kurányi was born in Rio de Janeiro, Brazil, to a German father of Hungarian descent and a Panamanian mother.
 He eventually opted to play for the Germany national team after being also qualified to play for Brazil, Panama or Hungary.

 Club career

 Early career

 Kurányi began playing football in 1988 for Petrópolis-based Serrano FC in Brazil, when he was six years old.
 In 1993, he transferred to Panamanian club Las Promesas, where he played for one year before going back to Serrano FC.
 Kurányi returned to Las Promesas in 1996 for a further year.